History of Central America: Federal Republic of Central America

 One of the most notable key figures of UPCA was Francisco Morazan, a liberal advocate who was chosen president of the UPCA.
 In the 1820s and through the 1830s Morazan took an active role in liberal movements throughout Central America, especially in Guatemala, Nicaragua, and Honduras against conservative parties.
 These battles between parties increasingly divided the nation causing sour relationships and distance between them.
 Differences between liberals who wanted free trade, favored a republic and had anti-clerical views contested those of the conservatives who wanted a monarchy, trade under close control and power to the church.
 These conflicts, along with cholera outbreaks, foreign intervention, and distress among those in poverty caused many insurgencies, resulting in various civil wars throughout Central America.

-Morazan was captured in Costa Rica by the conservative party and they assassinated him on September 15, 1842), which marked the official end of the UPCA.
+Morazan was captured in Costa Rica by the conservative party and they assassinated him on September 15, 1842, which marked the official end of the UPCA.
 Upon notification of his death, greater turmoil and fights among the opposing liberal and conservative parties increased.
 It is said that the conservative-liberal struggles that Morazan campaigned for are still in effect today.
 In addition, lacking a central authority proved to be unproductive and created more disputes and distrust within the different nations.
-In fact, foreigners who were looking to make economic and/or political negations were told that they had to go to each individual region for consultations and found it inconvenient.
+In fact, foreigners who were looking to make economic and/or political negotiations were told that they had to go to each individual region for consultations and found it inconvenient.

 The desire for power and their inability to overcome bad relations among each other led to the fall of the UPCA.
 Nicaragua, Honduras, and Costa Rica seceded from the union in 1838.
 In 1839 Guatemala seceded, and in 1840 El Salvador did the same.

 The provinces shortly after became their own separate republican nations, of which we are more familiar with today and eventually Panama and Belize came to be seen as part of what we know today as "Central America."
 Tensions among the different nations, however, continued to grow more aggressive throughout the rest of the 19th century.
 Despite knowing that unification would overall work better for Central America, they remained separate.
 Though many attempts to reunite the nations have been attempted throughout the years, none has succeeded.
 Civil wars continued to be part of Central America through the 20th into the 21st century.